Best Practices for Drywall Layout

 Take for example a room with a ceiling height of eight feet.
 The simple thing may appear to be to take an eight foot sheet of drywall and stand it up length-ways so that one sheet reaches from ceiling to floor.
 Working from left to right sheets would be hung one next to another.
 This would limit the number of butt seams however this type of layout should be avoided with wood stud construction.

 As mentioned above, metal stud framing allows for more flexibility in the direction of sheet layout for the following reasons.
 First, Metal studs are perfectly strait and therefore if a bound edge lands on a stud, it is much easier to ensure that it falls along the entire length of the stud evenly and has sufficient backing throughout.
-Second, metal stud framing is generally used in commercial construction therefore the entire structures have more consideration given to expansion and contraction.
+Second, metal stud framing is generally used in commercial construction.
+Usually more consideration is given to expansion and contraction in commercial structures limiting the stress on the drywall.
 If drywall is going to crack in a commercial job, it is probably because of forces beyond the help of the layout of the sheets of drywall.
 In commercial building with suspended ceilings at heights of under 12 feet, drywall is often stood up lengthwise parallel to the direction of the studs because this creates a situation with almost no butt joints.
-This is usually fine considering the factors of commercial construction.

 3 - Stager the Butt Joints